smivv/pytorch-django-chexnet/README.md

 |      Fibrosis      |                  0.769                   |                  0.767                   |                  0.8047                  |         0.8304          |       0.8385       |
 | Pleural Thickening |                  0.708                   |                  0.765                   |                  0.8062                  |         0.7831          |       0.7914       |
 |       Hernia       |                  0.767                   |                  0.914                   |                  0.9164                  |         0.9104          |       0.9206       |

+!!
+This model seems to be not accurate because it gives a lot of false positive errors.

 ## Built With